Murder charge against former Rochester resident Larry Timmons dropped

 Includes reporting by Dave Andreatta and Gary Craig.

-This article originally appeared on Springfield News-Leader: Murder charge against former Rochester resident Larry Timmons dropped
+This article originally appeared on Rochester Democrat and Chronicle: Murder charge against former Rochester resident Larry Timmons dropped